A fast and oblivious matrix compression algorithm for Volterra integral operators: Preliminary results

 We denote by $\tty$, $\ttf \in \RR^{N (p+1)}$ the global vectors that are obtained by stacking the element contributions $y^m$, $f^n$ together.
 The computation of $\tty$ can then be written as matrix-vector product $\tty = \ttK \ttf$ with block-matrix $\ttK \in \RR^{N (p+1) \times N(p+1)}$ consisting of blocks $K^{m,n}$ as defined above.
 A possible block-based implementation of this matrix-vector product can be realized as follows.

-At first sight, this algorithm may seem a bit more complicated than actually required.
-In fact, after generating the matrix blocks $K^{m,n} = P k^{m,n} Q$, the $m$th component of the result vector could also be simply computed as $y^m=\sum_{n=1}^m K^{m,n} f^n$.
-The above version, however, is closer to the fast and oblivious algorithm developed in the next section.
+\begin{remark} At first sight, this algorithm may seem more complicated than actually required.
+In fact, after generating the matrix blocks $K^{m,n} = P k^{m,n} Q$, the $m$th component of the result vector could also be computed as $y^m=\sum_{n=1}^m K^{m,n} f^n$.
+The above version, however, is closer to the algorithm developed in the next section.
 Moreover, it is \emph{evolutionary}, i.e., the entries of the vector $\tty$ are computed one after another, and \emph{oblivious} in the sense that only the blocks $f^{m-1}$ and $f^m$ are needed for the computation of $y^m$.
 Note, however, that all auxiliary values $g^n$, $n=1,\ldots,m-2$ are required to compute the block $y^m$ and therefore have to be kept in memory.
-This cost will be substantially reduced by appropriate compression in the next section.
+This will be substantially improved in \Cref{sec:adaptive}. \end{remark}